Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 ExpressRoute is a private connection that completely bypasses the internet.
 Data flows over dedicated lines, with carrier partners providing the infrastructure.

-For the public sector, this means BSI C5 cloud requirements are met.
+For the public sector, this means the communication-security criteria of BSI C5 are easier to meet.
 The BSI-compliant cloud security concept can point to secure connectivity, strengthening KRITIS cloud security.

 Understanding the Architecture